techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Variables.md

 Python reserved words:
 These are words that has a meaning to Python and if you use them as variables, it will cause confusion and the code won't work

-Operator - +, -, x and other mathematical signs that perform functions in the code

 Concatenation - String concatenation is a common operation in programming.
 It involves joining two or more strings to create a single new string.

 F-strings - An f-string is prefixed with the letter 'f' or 'F' before the opening quote of the string literal.

 Inside an f-string, you can embed Python expressions and variables by placing them within curly braces {}.They are very flexible and can handle various expressions and formatting options.
 You can even call functions and methods inside f-strings.
 They offer a concise and readable way to compose strings with dynamic content in Python.

-String literal -

 ##  Resources